adrian-apetrei/IGive/IGive-ui/README.md

 $ ionic serve -l
 ```

-For running the application on android or ios you can find the guides here:
+For running the application on android or ios you can find the detailed guides here:
 1 [Android](https://ionicframework.com/docs/developing/android#running-with-capacitor)
 2 [IOS](https://ionicframework.com/docs/developing/ios)